wp-plugins/video-thumbnails/readme.txt

 == Frequently Asked Questions ==

-= Why doesn't the thumbnail show up in the meta box on the Edit Post page after I save it? =

-This is probably happening because `video_thumbnail()` or `get_video_thumbnail()` has not be used in a loop for that post yet.
-Try loading a page that calls for the thumbnail then checking the Edit Post page again.
-This will be fixed soon.

 = Can I use the functions outside of a loop? =

 Yes, but you must pass the post ID to the function as a parameter.
 For example: `<?php $id = 25; $thumbnail = get_video_thumbnail($id); if($thumbnail!=null) echo $thumbnail; ?>`